Xela3026/yabbr-docs/docs/transcripts.md

 ### General Navigation

 After doing a search for transcripts, you should get several results.
 Sometimes there are too many results to display on one screen.
-Thus, <BrandName/> will automaticaly separate the transcripts into pages.
+Thus, <BrandName type="name"/> will automaticaly separate the transcripts into pages.
 You can specify how many transcripts appear on each page with the drop-down menu outlined below.

 <CustomisableImage src="/img/transcript-pages.png" alt="Transcript Pages" />